CodeNameKND14/Pharmaceuticals-Analysis-Python/README.md

 # Pharmaceuticals-Analysis-Python

-The objective is to analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.
+Analyzed the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.

 - Created a scatter plot that shows how the tumor volume changes over time for each treatment.